President Joseph Biden

 The people who were sitting in the darkness saw a great light, And those who were sitting on the land and in the shadow of death, upon them a light dawned."
 Matthew 4:16

-YES lightens burdens.
-Your Expected Savings can be 50% less tax.
+Want to lighten your tax burden?
+With YES Your Expected Savings can be more than 50% less tax.

-The Tax Cuts and Jobs Act of 2017 (TCJA) was the most sweeping reform of the tax code in a generation.
-And yet most tax payers, many tax professionals, and even the IRS remain lost and largely - in the dark.
+The Tax Cuts and Jobs Act of 2017 (TCJA) was the beginning of some of the most sweeping reform of the tax code in a generation.
+And yet most tax payers, many tax professionals, and even the IRS remain largely - in the dark.

-The rules changed.
-The sands shifted.
+The rules will change.
+The sands will shift.
 It won't be smooth sailing for everyone.
-In return for lower top tax rates, most of the previously allowed and encouraged deductions have been substantially reduced, restricted or repealed entirely.
+There will be higher tax rates, and expect most of the previously allowed and encouraged deductions to be substantially reduced, restricted or repealed entirely.